dougeby/IntuneDocs/intune/samsung-knox-apps-allow-block.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-Use the procedures in this topic to create a Microsoft Intune custom policy that creates one of the following:
+Use the procedures in this topic to create a Microsoft Intune custom policy that creates one of the following lists:

 - A list of apps that are blocked from running on the device.
 Apps in this list are blocked from being run, even if they were already installed when the policy was applied.
 - A list of apps that users of the device are allowed to install from the Google Play store.
 Only the apps you list can be installed.
 No other apps can be installed from the store.